-For a long time people have been asking me for iphone photo tips and I kept putting it off and putting it off so that I could format it into a post that would be the record-breaking best shit to ever be repinned on pinterest and then I'd see 5 or 10 'Instagram Tips!' posts already out there and shrug my shoulders, because what the hell could I have to add to that?
+For a while now people have been asking me for iphone photo tips, and I kept putting it off and putting it off so that I could format it into a post that would be the record-breaking best shit to ever be repinned on pinterest and then I'd see 5 or 10 'Instagram Tips!' posts already out there and shrug my shoulders, because what the hell could I have to add to that?

 Uh... well wow.
 All this, I guess.

-It's taken trial and error and a whole lot of practice but I've gotten to a place where I'm head over heels in love with the telephone pictures I'm getting – and really, I'm not doing anything especially special that everyone else can't do too.
+It's taken trial and error and a whole lot of practice, but I've gotten to a place where I'm head-over-heels in love with the pictures I'm getting just my phone – and really, I'm not doing anything especially special that everyone else can't do too.

 Here are my best tips, from the very basics to the apps I can't live without.
 You can do this, guys.
 Not every picture needs to be a masterpiece but every picture can be in focus.

 Let's start with the easy stuff, the things that should be obvious but based on the average photostream, well... aren't.
 Everybody who picks up a camera, even to take a picture of a poop on the floor, should know 4 simple photography basics:

 No, seriously.
 I'm not really sure what's happening, is your phone inside a cloudy plastic bag underwater?
 Are you currently jumping up and down?
 Is your hand made of bees?